cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-apps/configuration/configuration-file/_index.md

 ## Creating a configuration file

 You can create your configuration file using any text editor.
-For example, to create a configuration file in the [default `cloudflared` directory](#storing-a-configuration-file) with vim:
+For example, to create a configuration file in the [default `cloudflared` directory](#naming-and-storing-a-configuration-file) with vim:

 1.  `cd` into your system's default directory for `cloudflared`.
 1. Open vim and type in the necessary [keys and values](/cloudflare-one/connections/connect-apps/configuration/configuration-file/ingress/#origin-configuration).
-1. Name and save your file by typing `:wq file-name.yaml` and exit vim.
+1. Name and save your file by typing `:wq config.yaml` and exit vim.

 Confirm that the configuration file has been successfully created by running: